Our tariffs

 The official tenancy start date or sale completion date.

-Your first meter reading – this should be taken on the date that you start being responsible for the property, or four days either side of that date.
+Your first meter reading – this should be taken on the date that you start being responsible for the property, or within four days either side of that date.
 If we don’t receive a meter reading, we’ll estimate one based on the previous usage at the property.
-The best thing to do is send us a photo of your first meter reading – make sure that you can also clearly see the meter serial number in the photo.
+The best thing is to send us a photo of your first meter reading – make sure that you can also clearly see the meter serial number in the photo.
 You can send it to movinghome@ecotricity.co.uk.

 You can find all our domestic tariff details below.